KZeni/Admin-Bar-Wrap-Fix/readme.txt

 3. What WordPress currently does without this plugin (overlapping items hijack hover and makes things inaccessible, and the user experience is generally broken).

 == Changelog ==

+= 1.2 =

+Released May 31st, 2021

+* Mobile admin bar is now accounted for as plugins have recently been adding their own items to the mobile menu as well & potentially causing items wrap onto a new line outside of the admin bar given the available space.
+Instead of wrapping to overlap the actual content, it simply offers a horizontal scroll for when there are too many items to show on screen at once (keeping the items all within the admin bar's one row of icons.)

 = 1.1 =